Haphestia/SDVModding/MinecartPatcher/README.md

  * Editing vanilla minecarts
  The vanilla minecarts have been reimplemented using content entries.
-The following keys pertain to the vanilla carts: "jsonminecarts.busstop", "jsonminecarts.town", "jsonminecarts.mines", and "jsonminecarts.quarry".
+The following keys pertain to the vanilla carts: "minecartpatcher.busstop", "minecartpatcher.town", "minecartpatcher.mines", and "minecartpatcher.quarry".
 They make use of an optional parameter, VanillaPassthrough, which causes the minecart to pass this string as a vanilla dialogue response key, triggering the game's native handling, e.g. "Minecart_Bus".
 If the VanillaPassthrough parameter is present, the LandingPoint and LocationName are ignored.